softwaremill/mqperf/article.md

 * Kafka offers the best performance and scalability, at the cost of feature set.
 It is the de-facto standard for processing event streams across enterprises.
 * RedPanda exposes a Kafka-compatible interface, focusing on zero data loss, and providing additional data processing and observability features

 Here’s a summary of the performance tests.
-First, zooming in on our database-based queues, Rabbit, NATS Streaming and Artemis, with SQS for comparison:
+First, zooming in on our database-based queues, Rabbit, NATS Streaming, Redis Streams, Artemis, RedPanda and Kafka in the flush variant, with SQS for comparison:

 ![Summary mqs](summary1.png)